jezhumble/lapm/syllabus.md

 * _Lean Enterprise_ by Jez Humble, Joanne Molesky, and Barry O'Reilly
 * [Decision Tree Primer](http://www.public.asu.edu/~kirkwood/DAStuff/decisiontrees/) by Craig Kirkwood.

-## Week 3.
-Getting to Know your Users
+## Unit 3.
+Getting to Know Your Users

 This class will introduce the idea of a scientific approach to product development.
 We’ll focus on how to make sure we build products customers love, starting with how to frame hypotheses and perform user research.